 We’re changing our fund!
 We’ve negotiated a new fund type with the manager of the fund Whai Rawa invests in – Mercer Investment Trusts New Zealand.
-From 1 October the Whai Rawa fund will be invested in a Socially Responsible Conservative Investment Fund.
+From 1 October the Whai Rawa fund will be invested in a Socially Responsible Conservative Portfolio.
 We have traditionally invested in conservative investment fund – but without socially responsible investment requirements.

 What has changed?

 In December 2017, Mercer New Zealand, the underlying fund manager of the fund Whai Rawa invests in, excluded from the investments it makes:

 - Companies manufacturing cluster munitions, landmines, chemical or biological weapons, or nuclear weapons; and